darkxst/erx-migration/README.md

 # Openwrt Edgerouter X Migration Script for Linux 6.6

 The OEM layout on the Edgerouter X has two kernel slots that are 3MB each.
-Starting with Linux 6.6 the kernel images no longer fit into this layout, thus starting with Openwrt 24.x[^1] users will need to migrate to the new layout.
+Starting with Linux 6.6 the kernel images no longer fit into this layout, thus when upgrading to Openwrt 24.10 users will need to migrate to the new layout.

-PR [#15194](https://github.com/openwrt/openwrt/pull/15194) introduces a new partition layout allowing for kernels up to 6MB:
+PR [#15194](https://github.com/openwrt/openwrt/pull/15194) introduced a new partition layout allowing for kernels up to 6MB:

 ```
 root@OpenWrt:/# cat /proc/mtd